Explore the different types of Working Capital Loans

 In simple words, short-term debt is more as compared to short-term assets.
 With a negative working capital, the business would generally acquire funds from outside.
 When this working capital management is done well, it can be a great way to secure business growth.

-Here, the business maintains capital over and above its daily/ regular requirements.
+With Reserve Working Capital, the business maintains capital over and above its daily or regular requirements.
 The capital acts as a contingency for unexpected market opportunities or situations, such as natural calamities, strikes, and more.

 Simply put, reserve working capital is for unexpected and regular requirements.
 For example, you may need to urgently fix the interior of your office.
 You can also use this capital to leverage an opportunity that may pass on if you wait to acquire the funds otherwise.

-This is a working capital generally required during certain circumstances.
-These funds are generally utilised to meet temporary or seasonal business needs.
+Temporary Working Capital is a working capital generally to meet temporary or seasonal business needs.
 For example, a festive season may cause a rise in demand, requiring additional funds.

 The requirement is not throughout the year, hence the name temporary.
 However, given its nature, it is also often regarded as variable working capital.
 The additional requirement may appear due to any reason, including economic and industry changes.